nickacide/chess-engine/README.md

 - Neat Chess UI to go with using the chess engine
 - Heavy optimization in the far future (if a rewrite in another language isn't done)

 I want the chess engine to match my playing style.
 That probably means I'm going to have to feed it neural network shit.
-(Providing it with the opinings I play simply won't cut it really.)
+(Providing it with the openings I play simply won't cut it really.)